The Hot 5 & 7 Transcription Project

 Ory's solo is more vaudeville than jazz?

-An incongruous piano intro then a haunting minor verse.
+A song written by Lil.
+An incongruous Rachmaninoff piano intro then a haunting minor verse.
 Was Lil little more than a vaudeville pianist?

-10 Muskrat Ramble [Kid Ory] - Feb 26th 1926 - 'muskrat' = brown aquatic rodent sold for its pelt.
+10 Muskrat Ramble [Kid Ory] - Feb 26th 1926.
+Ab - bpm 182 - 'muskrat' = brown aquatic rodent sold for its pelt.
 A typical New Orleans tune with characteristics of French quadrilles.

 The exuberant ensembles on this record are a definition of New Orleans style.